sgibson91/ssi-fellowship/ssi-script.md

 The team is also quite small with few people knowing how to maintain the project, which can slow down development.

-So why should someone be interested in joining the Binder community?
+I want to bring more people into the Binder community because:

 They would have a voice in shaping the roadmap of the project and also help improve support for their language or domain.